LarsEKrueger/bite/readme.md

 BiTE remedies all these shortcomings by uniting the shell and terminal emulator part of the stack that run a command line program.

+Be aware that BiTE is currently more an experiment in User Experience than a POSIX compliant shell implementation.
+The outcome of these experiments will decide the future of BiTE.

 ## Keyboard Shortcuts

 The following keyboard shortcuts trigger actions: